-In 2011, Columbia Pictures released a movie with the title about an idealistic campaign staffer (Ryan Gosling) who gets a harsh lesson in dirty politics while working for an up-and-coming presidential candidate (George Clooney).
+In 2011, Columbia Pictures released The Ides of March, a movie about an idealistic campaign staffer (Ryan Gosling) who gets a harsh lesson in dirty politics while working for an up-and-coming presidential candidate (George Clooney).
 The movie involves quite a bit of figurative backstabbing, but it’s a pretty clear allegory for the death of Caesar.
 Again, death and destruction loom.

 Did the death of Caesar curse the day, or was it just Shakespeare’s mastery of language that forever darkened an otherwise normal box on the calendar?
 If you look through history, you can certainly find enough horrible things that happened on March 15, but is it a case of life imitating art?
 Or art imitating life?